pb-dod/launch_darkly_python_prefork/README.md

-In this repository, I try to reproduce a bug that causes Launch Darkly to not relect the most recent state of feature flags when running with uwsgi + prefork.
+In this repository, I try to reproduce a bug that causes Launch Darkly to not relect the most recent state of feature flags when running with gunicorn + prefork.

-The key to reproducing this issue is initializing the Launch Darkly client before the process is forked by uWSGI.
+The key to reproducing this issue is initializing the Launch Darkly client before the process is forked by gunicorn.
 In this example, we do this by adding a feature flag check to the Django settings.

 The theory is that the pre-fork Launch Darkly client will spawn a thread for